csci110/csci110.github.io/5_PuzzlePrincess.md

 As a test of your understanding, see if you can figure out which is the *fourth* cell of the array to be marked empty.[^*]

-Now when the game starts (i.e. when we create an instance of the `TicTacToe` class called `theGame`), a `board` array will be created, as a model of the empty game board.
+Now when the game starts (i.e. when we create an instance of the `TicTacToe` class called `theBoard`), a `dataModel` array will be created, as a model of the empty game board.

 ### Using `substring` to pick out a marker symbol from the name

 We already have a symbol for an empty square (-).
 We should also define symbols for the stranger and the princess markers.
 We could define these separately in the class definitions for the `PrincessMarker` and `StrangerMarker`, but a more elegant way is to do it in the parent class by using the first character of whatever `name` is passed to the parent class constructor with JavaScript's `substring` method.
 You can read more about `substring` [here](https://www.w3schools.com/jsref/jsref_substring.asp).

--[ ] Add this line to the constructor of the `Marker` class definition (after you create the `name` property):
+- [ ] Add this line to the constructor of the `Marker` class definition (after you create the `name` property):

 ```javascript
 this.squareSymbol = this.name.substring(0, 1);